Travel guide

 Photo: Travel Photographer · Pexels

-How many GB for a short trip to Krakow
+How many GB for a getaway to Krakow

 The amount of data depends on your days and your usage, but for a city break, the calculation is easy.
-Maps, messaging, and social media use little data; video and video calls are what drive consumption up.
+Maps, messaging, and social media use little data; video and video calls are what drive up consumption.
 This table gives you a realistic reference for Krakow.

 Duration Light usage (maps, chat) Medium usage (social media, some video)